-- 28. A quorum, which shall be a majority of the Board, must be present for the transaction of business at a meeting.
-If a quorum is not present within fifteen minutes after the hour for which any Board meeting has been called, the Secretary shall record the names of such members present and the Board shall stand adjourned. - 29.
+A quorum, which shall be a majority of the Board, must be present for the transaction of business at a meeting.
+If a quorum is not present within fifteen minutes after the hour for which any Board meeting has been called, the Secretary shall record the names of such members present and the Board shall stand adjourned.
+Any member declaring a conflict of interest in a matter to be discussed during the meeting will not be counted in establishing the quorum for that matter.

 Nothing in the foregoing shall prohibit the members in attendance for a regular meeting, when no quorum is present, from constituting themselves as a committee dealing with such agenda items as they see fit.

 However, no decisions taken at such meeting may be executed until ratified by motion at a regular meeting of the Board or, when time is of the essence, written approval of such decisions may be obtained from a majority of the members of the Board.

-Voting
+6.4 Voting

-- 30. All members of the Board (including the Chair) shall vote on all questions unless they have declared an interest in the matter.
-Any motion on which there is an equality of votes shall be deemed to be lost. - 31.
-Motions shall be carried by a simple majority of those present except as otherwise provided for in this By-Law. - 32.
-Notice of motion given at the previous meeting and two-thirds majority vote is required for: - -a motion to reconsider a lost motion. - -a motion to amend the by-laws.
+All members of the Board (including the Chair) - unless they have declared a conflict of interest on a matter and are therefore ineligible to vote on that matter - shall vote on all questions.
+Any motion on which there is an equality of votes shall be deemed to be lost.
+Abstentions are counted as a negative or no vote.

+Motions shall be carried by a simple majority (more than one half the total members present eligible to vote), except as otherwise provided for in this By-Law.

+Notice of motion given at the previous meeting and two-thirds majority vote is required for:

+- 1) A motion to reconsider a lost motion. - 2) A motion to amend the by-laws.

-Procedure
+6.5 Agenda Procedure

-33. All motions other than routine business or those arising out of reports from standing or special committees may be ruled out of order unless the mover gives notice at least seven (7) days before the meeting at which said motion is presented.
-Notice of motion, in writing, shall be delivered both to the Secretary and to all members of the Board seven (7) days before the Board meeting.

-Rules of Debate
+The Secretary will work with the Chair and Vice Chair to determine the Agenda for any meeting of the Board.
+The standard process for getting items added to the agenda is for Board Members to communicate with the Chair and Secretary, preferably with a ten (10) day notice prior to a meeting.

+The Secretary and Chair will then develop draft motions, presentations and reports as needed.
+Other than routine business or those arising out of reports from committees, the Chair may rule items out of order.

+Board Members, in extraordinary circumstances where they deem the standard process unsatisfactory, may submit a formal notice of motion to the Chair and Secretary who will ensure their motion is attached to the Board package unedited.
+Notice of such a motion will be sent to the Chair and Secretary at least ten (10) days' notice before the meeting.

+6.6 Meeting Procedural Rules

-34. The rules and practice set out in Robert's Rules of Order shall govern wherever applicable in all cases not specifically provided for in these by-laws.
+The rules and practice set out in Robert's Rules of Order shall govern wherever applicable in all cases not specifically provided for in these by-laws.

-Order of Business
+6.7 Order of Business

-35. The order of business at regular meetings of the Board shall be as follows, subject to the discretion of the Chair:
+The order of business at regular meetings of the Board shall be as follows, subject to the discretion of the Chair:

-- 1. Discussion
+- 1) Discussion

-- 2. Acceptance of the Agenda
+- 2) Acceptance of the Agenda

-- Minutes
+- 3) Minutes

-- Declarations of Conflict of Interest
+- 4) Declarations of Conflict of Interest

-- Presentations
+- 5) Presentations

-- 6. Consent Items
+- 6) Consent Items

-- 7. Business Arising from the Minutes
+- 7) Business Arising from the Minutes

-- 8. Correspondence
+- 8) Correspondence

-- 9. Reports
+- 9) Reports

-- 10. New Business
+- 10) New Business

-- 11. Private and Confidential
+- 11) Private and Confidential

-- 12. Date of Next Meeting
+- 12) Date of Next Meeting

-- 13. Adjournment
+- 13) Adjournment